afeefahmed241/PharmacyManagementSystem/README.md

 # Pharmacy Management System

-This is a very simple porject which utilizes the concept of Oriented Oriented Programming and built with C++.
-There is no use of GUI, fully console based system.
-File system is used for data storage and retreival.
-This project contains some basic features which is essential for managing pharmaceutical shops.
-There are usually two types of users Administrator and Salesmen in this kind of scenarios.
+This is a very simple project which utilizes the concept of Oriented Oriented Programming and is built with C++.
+There is no use of GUI, a fully console-based system.
+File system is used for data storage and retrieval.
+This project contains some basic features which are essential for managing pharmaceutical shops.
+There are usually two types of users Administrators and Salesmen in this kind of scenario.
 For this system, users can log in the system with their specific username and password.
-Users can either log in as Administrator or as a Salesmen.
-There are different features availbale for specific users such as administrator or salesmen.
+Users can either log in as an Administrator or as a salesman.
+There are different features available for specific users such as administrators or salesmen.

 ![Capture1](https://user-images.githubusercontent.com/75577472/208069143-b623c678-f3d5-4f3c-8822-4a0e5ae1a8d5.PNG)